naina-neu/READ/README.md

 #### Step 2

-Default PFH-clone is displayed, since I am added to the project
+Default PFH-clone is displayed, since user is been added to the project

 ![Alt text](/images/product/login_selection_step2.png?raw=true "Optional Title")